glpi-project/doc/source/modules/configuration/collectors.rst

 Blacklists
 ----------

-Collectors can use a blacklist mechanism in order to remove recurrent but useless contents, like email signatures.
+Receivers can use a blacklist mechanism in order to remove recurrent but useless contents, like email signatures.

 Blacklist can also prevent emails to be imported from specific email addresses; this can be useful to prevent spam, or to handle emails aliases.

 .. _collectors_rules:

-Rules for assigning a ticket opened via a mail collector
+Rules for assigning a ticket opened via a receiver
 --------------------------------------------------------

 GLPI implements a mechanism for routing tickets opened by email, in order to create them in the right entity.
 This is based on the rules engine.